SummaryRead the full fact sheet

 Symptoms of Hendra virus in horses

-In Australia, Hendra virus has occurred in people who had close contact with infected horses.
-The symptoms in a horse can include:
+In Australia, Hendra virus has occurred in people who have had close contact with infected horses.
+The clinical signs of Hendra virus in horses can be vague and non-specific.
+Symptoms of Hendra virus in a horse can include:

 - frothy nasal mucus

 - high temperature

 - rapid heart rate